 Submit Your Information: Johnson Fistel Urges Shareholders to Join Signature Bank Investors Class Action Lawsuit - SBNY, SBNYP

-SAN DIEGO, March 14, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Signature Bank SBNY SBNYP))).
-The class action is on behalf of shareholders who purchased Signature Bank securities between March 2, 2023 and March 12, 2023, inclusive (the "Class Period").
+/EIN News/ -- SAN DIEGO, March 14, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Signature Bank (NASDAQ: SBNY, SBNYP).
+The class action is on behalf of shareholders who purchased Signature Bank securities between March 2, 2023 and March 12, 2023, inclusive (the “Class Period”).
 Investors are hereby notified that they have until May 15, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.